EXPRESSCLUSTER/CreateClusterOnLinux/CommandParameters_en.md

   - ASCII: English
   - GB2312: Chinese
   - EUC-JP: Japanese
-- Encode: The parameter is defined when creating clp.conf on WebUI.
+- Encode: The parameter that is defined when creating clp.conf on WebUI.
 It depends on the language setting of EXPRESSCLUSTER and the server where WebUI is running.
   - Windows OS: SJIS
   - Linux OS / English: ASCII
   - Linux OS / Chinese: GB2312